-Faced with racial disparities, Sound Transit debates changes to fare enforcement
+Black passengers cited, punished disproportionately by Sound Transit fare enforcement

 A small share of Sound Transit riders encounter fare enforcement each year and fewer still are warned, cited or charged.
 But disparities worsen with each step, with black riders receiving 19% of warnings, 43% of tickets and 57% of theft cases over four years.

-Riders who don’t pay can get one warning and, if found again within a year, a $124 ticket, a second ticket, then a misdemeanor charge.
+Riders who don’t pay can get one warning and, if found to have boarded without paying again within a year, a $124 ticket, a second ticket, then a misdemeanor charge.
 In May, the agency quietly paused referring cases for misdemeanors.
 It’s unclear if the agency will permanently stop those referrals.

-The data reflects some people who got multiple tickets or misdemeanors and so are counted twice.
-When accounting for this, the share of black riders who faced misdemeanors drops to 48%, but is still more than five times the share of riders who are black.
+The data reflects some riders who got multiple tickets or misdemeanors and are counted twice.
+When accounting for this, the share of black riders who faced misdemeanors drops to 48%, but is still more than five times the share of riders who are not black.

 Sound Transit does not have data about the incomes of people warned, cited or charged for fare evasion.

 In Portland, studies of light-rail fare enforcement found it was not “systemically biased” but black riders were more likely to be barred from the system.
-About a third of all fare enforcement incidents involved people with more than one violation.
+About a third of all fare-enforcement incidents involved people with more than one violation.

 Riders with low incomes can qualify for discounted passes, but survey data from Metro shows some riders who qualify don’t use the program.

-Note: Editor’s note: The comment thread on this story has been removed because too many recent comments were violating our Terms of Service.